 Importantly, S. 5 creates an ethical framework for this research.
 It prohibits funding unless the cell lines were derived from excess embryos from in vitro fertilization clinics that were created for reproductive purposes and would otherwise be discarded.
-It also requires voluntary informed consent from the couples donating the excess embryos and prohibits any financial inducements.
+In addition, the bill requires voluntary informed consent from the couples donating the excess embryos and prohibits any financial inducements.